 So, at 50mm focal length, you should go for a minimum shutter speed of 1/50, for a non-IS camera and lens set up.

-The camera will indeed provide the best ISO values.
-But, the higher ISO values made the picture grainy.
+The camera indeed gave the best ISO values to get the correct exposure.
+But, the higher ISO values in low light situations made the picture grainy.

 You can solve this problem in two ways.